Limited cdrecord compatibility wrapper for libburn

 cdrecord but not vice versa.

 I was a long time user of cdrecord and it worked fine for me.

-Especially i do appreciate its write mode -tao which allows to pipe arbitrary
+Especially i do appreciate its write mode -tao which can pipe arbitrary

 data on CD and CD-RW via stdin. cdrecord is reliable, versatile and well

 maintained.
 So for me - there would be no problem with using it for